 The good news is that a few months on, there ARE self balancing scooters that meet all US safety requirements.
 Underwriter Laboratories introduced a new safety standard specifically for hoverboards called UL2272 early in 2016.
 This involves passing an extremely rigorous testing process to ensure the safety of the electrical and battery and charger systems.

-Currently there are only 3 products that have received UL2272 certification.
-Those 3 products are our top choices for best hoverboard as they are the safest on the market today.
+Currently there are only a few products that have received UL2272 certification.
+Those products are some of our top choices for best hoverboard as they are the safest on the market today.

 There are a few other good products on the market that don’t have the UL 2272 certification, but do contain UL certified, branded batteries, and have UL certified chargers.
 These are also considered to be relatively safe, as most of the fire related issues were to do with cheap, generic, unregulated batteries and chargers overheating.